jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Is it nice to present the reasons for the shapes, or is it just superfluous text?
     - [x] I do not know.
 The back story may show creativity, which might be nice.
 It may inspire the imagination of others.
 But more reasoning may be overwhelming so I am torn between arguments here.
 More text might not necessarily be bad.
 I like describing how I came to these choices, sort of artistic choices.
     - [x] It might give it feeling.
 More humanization.
-    - [x] I think the dashed square with the big red cross throught it, might be a bit harshly expressed.
+    - [x] I think the dashed square with the big red cross through it, might be a bit harshly expressed.
 Maybe the *curl* with the solid square might also be left out.
 There might not be much reason to emphasize things so much.
     - [x] I still have doubts about explaining the reason behind the shapes.
 It may just obscure things.
-It may be text for 'Circle Broader View' instead.
+It may be text for 'Encircle Broader View' instead.
 - [x] Maybe the object reference notation (the eye to another symbol) deserves specific mentioning.
 It is there under' Lines Pointing Outwards', but there is no specific highlighting of this notational issue.
 I feel it was sort of the aha moment that started my ideas about this possible notation flowing, so maybe nice to articulate.
 (There seem to be 2 interpretations of object reference.
 The eye notation may have one symbol be the object and the other be an object reference.
 But in another interpretation all the symbols are mere object references, and the lines just indicate correspondence of the aspect, that both symbols point to the same object.)
 - [x] 2x almost the same picture under 'Access Symbol Placement'.

-### 2020-05-31 Done Reformulating Circle Language Spec Overview
+### 2020-05-31 Done Reformulating Encircle Language Spec Overview

-- [x] Committing reformulations of tone of Circle Language Spec Overview.
+- [x] Committing reformulations of tone of Encircle Language Spec Overview.
 - [x] Maybe a 2nd phase of editing aimed at the content, not so much about the tone.
 - [x] Then there is Loose Ideas at the end.
 Do I want to put it in a separate document?
 Do I want to evaluate them one by one to see if they are relevant or might be moved or something?
-    - [x] Comparisons with other systems might be better off in Circle Broader View.
+    - [x] Comparisons with other systems might be better off in Encircle Broader View.
 I feel it is interesting, that I looked around at other systems for inspiration or comparison, but it might not be that interesting to share what my opinion about it was.
-But topic-wise I think is might not belong in Circle Language Spec, but in Circle Broader View.
+But topic-wise I think is might not belong in Encircle Language Spec, but in Encircle Broader View.
 - [x] Images in the overview page?
     - [x] For Object Order: Not sure about the notation yet, so not sure what picture might be suitable.
     - [x] For Ponters: Current picture lies a little.
-This may be how you might express it with abused/abstracted notation, but this might not be a pointer in Circle, if I look at it from a puritan perspective.
+This may be how you might express it with abused/abstracted notation, but this might not be a pointer in Encircle, if I look at it from a puritan perspective.
 It might be supposed to point 'inward'?
 I am not even sure.

-### 2020-05-28 Done Content Changes for Circle Language Spec Overview
+### 2020-05-28 Done Content Changes for Encircle Language Spec Overview

 - [x] I wonder how useful it is to mention what has been programmed or not.
 I would like to consider what the reasons of that were and if they still apply.
 I think I applied that as a general rule for these 'overview' or 'index' or 'contents' documents.
-The Circle Language Spec used to be part of a bigger whole that documented more pieces of software.
+The Encircle Language Spec used to be part of a bigger whole that documented more pieces of software.
 Each contents page would mention what had been programmed and how far it was finished up.
-Now that the Circle Language Spec is intended to be more isolated from the rest, this rule might not apply anymore.
+Now that the Encircle Language Spec is intended to be more isolated from the rest, this rule might not apply anymore.
 - [x] Also the % state of finished up.
 Not sure if it necessarily adds much.
 Even when I say it is mostly finished, there are still loose ideas, and still adaptations I might want to make.
 And most topics do have some sort of description.
 Just some near the end are less finished up.
 I think I mention half-way the overview that 'now starts the ones that are less finished'.
 - [x] I think maybe the conclusion should be: just remove them.
 - [x] Outtake System Objects section: